UK unemployment hits 48-year low but inflation squeezes pay | Business

 - United Kingdom

-Britain's unemployment rate fell to its lowest since 1974 in the first three months of this year, but soaring inflation led to the biggest annual fall in real earnings excluding bonuses since 2013, official figures showed on Tuesday.
+Britain's unemployment rate fell to its lowest since 1974 in the first three months of this year, but soaring inflation led to the biggest annual fall in real earnings for most workers since 2013, official figures showed on Tuesday.

+The Bank of England is watching the strength of Britain's labor market warily, as it fears that higher-than-normal pay growth is a key channel through which the current energy-driven surge in inflation might become entrenched.
+Consumer price inflation was 7.0% in March and official figures due on Wednesday are expected to show it hit 9.1% in April when a 54% rise in energy tariffs took effect.

+The BoE expects further price rises will push the economy close to the recession by the end of the year, pushing up unemployment.
+Tuesday's data showed soaring pay in some sectors - with total pay up a record 9.9% in March alone - but the rewards from a tight labor market are unevenly distributed.

-"Strong bonuses in some sectors such as construction and especially finance mean that total pay is continuing to grow faster than prices on average, but underlying regular earnings are now falling sharply in real terms," ONS director of economic statistics Darren Morgan said.
-Total pay in the first quarter of 2022 was up 7.0% a year earlier - far above economists' average forecast of a 5.4% rise - while regular pay excluding bonuses rose only slightly more than expected, up 4.2%.
+Bankers and builders are doing especially well, while public-sector workers face the biggest pay squeeze.
+Total pay in the first quarter was up 7.0% a year earlier, far above economists' average forecast of a 5.4% rise as companies resorted to bonuses to attract or keep staff.
+Regular pay rose only slightly more than expected, up 4.2%.

+The uneven nature of wage gains should give the BoE pause for thought about raising interest rates, which financial markets expect to reach 2.0-2.25% by the end of the year, Pantheon Macroeconomics's Samuel Tombs said.
+"These numbers shouldn't make the MPC panic about wage growth," he said.

 The labor market strength comes despite the economy stagnating in February and March.
-The BoE forecasts joblessness will rise as soaring energy prices sap consumer demand, causing a sharp drop in output by the end of the year.
+The number of people at work rose by 83,000 in the first quarter of the year but is 444,000 below its level before the COVID-19 pandemic, largely reflecting increased long-term sickness and early retirement.

+However, Tuesday's data brought tentative signs this may be starting to reverse, with the largest number of people moving from 'inactivity' to work since these records began in 2001.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)